HannahhoHe/Medicare---Insight-into-the-Bills/README2.md

 ## Do the HiCharge providers have a better overall rating?
-The distribution of providers from both calss appears similar to each other.
+The distribution of providers from both classes appears to be similar to each other.
 ![Figure2f](hospital_overall_rating.png)

 # Conclusion